Density-driven higher-order topological phase transitions in amorphous solids: Numerical simulation

-In order to get a better understand of the finite size effect on the topological phase transition mentioned above, we studied the energy gap $E_{g}^o$, $E_{g}^p$ and quadrupole moment $q_{xy}$ versus density $\rho$ for different sample size, as shown in Fig.~\ref{fig4}.
-It is found that the critical values of density of the topological phase transition in amorphous system is size-dependent.
-More specifically, the critical density where the energy gap closed with the OBC becomes smaller with the increase of the sample size, as shown in Fig.~\ref{fig4}(a).
-Meanwhile, the minimum value of the bulk energy gap becomes smaller and closer to $0$ with the increase of the sample size, as shown in Fig.~\ref{fig4}(b).
+In order to get a better understanding of the finite-size effect on the topological phase transition mentioned above, we studied the energy gap $E_{g}^o$, $E_{g}^p$ and quadrupole moment $q_{xy}$ versus density $\rho$ for different sample sizes, as shown in Fig.~\ref{fig4}.
+It is found that the critical values of the density of the topological phase transition in an amorphous system are size dependent.
+More specifically, the critical density where the energy gap is closed with the OBC becomes smaller with an increase of the sample size, as shown in Fig.~\ref{fig4}(a).
+Meanwhile, the minimum value of the bulk energy gap becomes smaller and closer to $0$ with an increase of the sample size, as shown in Fig.~\ref{fig4}(b).
 It can be inferred that the minimum value of the bulk energy gap should be equal to zero in the thermodynamic limit.
-In addition, with the increase in the sample size, the critical density corresponding to $q_{xy}$ changing form $0$ to $0.5$ gradually decreases, as shown in Fig.~\ref{fig4}(c).
+In addition, with an increase in the sample size, the critical density corresponding to $q_{xy}$ changing from $0$ to $0.5$ gradually decreases, as shown in Fig.~\ref{fig4}(c).

-In addition, we find that the density-driven higher-order topological phase transition is also effective for 3D system.
-We start form a 3D amorphous higher-order topological insulator, supporting eight corner modes, for which the Hamiltonian can be written as \cite{Benalcazar61,PhysRevB.96.245115}
+In addition, we find that the density-driven higher-order topological phase transition is also effective for a 3D system.
+We start from a 3D amorphous higher-order topological insulator, supporting eight corner modes, for which the Hamiltonian can be written as \cite{Benalcazar61,PhysRevB.96.245115}